 - A number of neurological presentations

 Hydrotherapy sessions are held at the St John of God Hydrotherapy Centre in central Geelong (80 Myers Street).
 These are on Monday and Thursday at 12:30pm, 1:15pm and 2:00pm, Tuesday and Wednesday at 8:30am and 9:15am and Friday 8:00am, 8:45am and 9:30am in a heated hydrotherapy pool.
 Sessions are 45 minutes in duration.
-Groups consist of up to 7 patients, all completing individually designed hydrotherapy programs under the supervision and guidance of physiotherapists Caitlyn Wilkinson, Nick Holmes, Annie Gould and Paddy Dowling.
+Groups consist of up to 7 patients, all completing individually designed hydrotherapy programs under the supervision and guidance of physiotherapists Caitlyn Wilkinson, Nick Holmes, David Weiss and Paddy Dowling.